2/15/23

 ***Blind Date (1987 rent) directed by Blake Edwards and starring Bruce Willis (in his first credited lead role) and Kim Basinger.

-***Seems Like Old Times (1980) Goldie Hawn and Chevy Chase
+***Seems Like Old Times (1980 rent) Goldie Hawn and Chevy Chase

 *Summer School (1987 rent) Directed by Carl Reiner and starring Mark Harmon, Kirstie Alley and Courtney Thorne-Smith.